免許皆伝 Menkyo Kaiden and Koryu Proliferation

 In the past, people were awarded scrolls and certificates not always entirely based on skill.
 This happens even today.
 In these older (koryū) systems, people would study and within a few years of dedicated practice leave and open their training centers.
 It sometimes took five years to receive menkyo kaiden.
 People were able to leave the main dojo and open their own training centers even before receiving menkyo kaiden.
 This is how the arts became popular throughout the Edo and Kantō region as well as Japan itself.

 In the modern era, we find a much more tightened and controlled mentality.
 Why are there so many less menkyo kaiden and system dojo around?
 Is it economic reasoning?
 Is it due to there being few candidates in the systems for Menkyo Kaiden?
 Perhaps it is that among those candidates, they might not have the ambition to teach?
 Is it that it is just not popular?
 Could the reason be that the heads of the schools do not want the school to leave their sphere of control?
-You could argue that last idea with good reason as it regulates the quality.
-I certainly have a strong impression that it is control which dictates the lack of movement these systems have nowadays.
+You could argue that the last idea with good reason as it regulates the quality.
+I certainly have a strong impression that it is control that dictates the lack of movement these systems have nowadays.
 These are interesting questions to ponder.

 There are some exceptions to this in the koryū field.
 A few schools are trying to establish themselves outside of Japan deeply.
 Some already have and with great success, such as Tobin Threadgill-sensei head of Takamura-ha Shindō Yōshin Kai.
 More modernized arts such as karate, judo, and kendo do not suffer from this problem.
 Is it the popularity or how it is taught or practiced?